India opened up prematurely, Dr Fauci on COVID-19 crisis | Health

 ''It's a reminder this pandemic won't fully be over for our country until it is over for the world, which is why I'm glad the Biden administration is sending medical support to India, sharing some of our excess doses globally and even considering other steps to remove barriers to vaccines for countries that need them, including a targeted waiver of COVID-19 patent protections,” she said.

 ''These moves won't just save lives in India; they will ultimately save lives in Washington State, North Carolina and across the country because people get that when there is a fire down the street, it's in their best interest to put it out before it gets to their family's home.
-Not to mention that helping your neighbor is always the right thing to do," Murray said.
-After recording over four lakh fresh cases for four consecutive days, India witnessed a single-day rise of 3,66,161 COVID-19 cases on Monday and 3,29,942 infections on Tuesday.
+Not to mention that helping your neighbour is always the right thing to do,” Murray said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)